Matrix Sensing with Kernel Optimal Loss: Robustness and Optimization Landscape

 \section{Introduction}

 Noisy low-rank matrix optimization arises in numerous settings, including matrix sensing~\cite{Recht2010}, matrix completion~\cite{Candes2009}, and robust PCA~\cite{Candes2011}.
-In practical applications such as recommender systems~\cite{Koren2009}, motion detection~\cite{Fattahi2020, Anderson2019}, phase synchronization/retrieval~\cite{Singer2011, Boumal2016, Shechtman2015}, and power system estimation~\cite{Zhang2017}, one often encounters a positive semidefinite matrix \(M \in \mathbb{R}^{n \times n}\) of rank at most \(r\), along with a noise vector \(w \in \mathbb{R}^{m}\) that can be drawn from an unknown distribution.
-A standard formulation of this problem is
+In practical applications such as recommender systems~\cite{Koren2009}, motion detection~\cite{Fattahi2020, Anderson2019}, phase synchronization and retrieval~\cite{Singer2011, Boumal2016, Shechtman2015}, and power system estimation~\cite{Zhang2017}, one often encounters an unknown positive semidefinite matrix \(M \in \mathbb{R}^{n \times n}\) of rank at most \(r\).
+Measurements are collected through a known linear operator \(\mathcal{A}\colon \mathbb{R}^{n\times n} \to \mathbb{R}^{m}\), and are corrupted by an additive noise vector \(w \in \mathbb{R}^{m}\) whose distribution may be unknown.
+A standard formulation is

-where \(f\) represents a loss function evaluated at \((M, w)\).
-When the goal is to recover or estimate \(M\), the noise \(w\) is typically unknown and potentially unbounded, coming from processes such as mechanical failures, inclement weather, or cyber-intrusions~\cite{Jin2019}.